Convex-Dev/design/docs/cad/003_encoding/README.md

 - It defines a cryptographic **value ID** to identify any value.
 This is a decentralised pointer, which also serves as the root of a Merkle DAG that represents the complete encoding of a value.
 - CAD3 values are fundamental for enabling **lattice technology** for internet-scale decentralised data structures

-The encoding model breaks values into a Merkle DAG of one or more **cells** that are individually encoded.
-Cells are immutable, and may therefore be safely shared by different values, or used multiple times in the the same DAG.
+The encoding model breaks values into a Merkle DAG of one or more **cells** that can be individually encoded.
+Cells are immutable, and may therefore be safely shared by different DAGs, or used multiple times in the the same DAG.
 This technique of "structural sharing" is extremely important for the performance and memory efficiency of Convex.

 ## Special Requirements

 Convex and related lattice infrastructure have some very specific requirements for the encoding format which necessitate the design of the encoding scheme design here:

-- A **unique canonical encoding** for every value, such that it can be hashed to a stable ID
+- A **unique canonical encoding** for every value, such that it can be hashed to a stable **value ID**
 - An **efficient binary format** for both storage and transmission
 - A **self describing** format - no additional schema is required to read an encoding
 - Provision of **immutable persistent data structures** for the lattice data values used in Convex